There is a strange similarity between a rich, decadent chocolate cake and eCommerce emails.

 7. Include Powerful CTAs

 You did an excellent job of crafting catchy subject lines.
-Used stories to engage your customers and raved about your products.
+Use stories to engage your customers and rave about your products.

 Now it's time to direct your customer to take action that you want him to.

 This means you have to add a compelling CTA.

 Every email should contain a strong CTA that encourages the customer to take action.
 For example, you sent a reminder email of a sale.
 What do you want the reader to do?
 Visit your website and shop, right?

 You need to include a CTA that directs them to the product page.
 In the absence of a relevant and strong CTA, your customers will not know what to do next.